Blog Home

 Boxing provides an effective workout that can be adapted to all fitness levels.
 Even if you don’t have access to a bag, simply performing the punch and kick moves will help tone the upper and lower body.
 You can start simple with a jab and cross combo and add more moves from there, like hooks, uppercuts, and front kicks.
 Incorporating jump rope or bob and weave intervals will help you get your heart rate up for a challenging session that works the whole body.

 How to do it: Stand with your right foot in front of your left.
 Make a fist with each hand and bring your fists up to your chin in a guard position (as if you were protecting your face).
-Punch straight out in front of you with your right arm and return to guard position (the jab).
+Punch straight out in front of you with your right arm and return to the guard position (the jab).
 Now punch with your left arm (the cross).
 As you punch with the left, pivot your back foot so that your hips move in the same direction as your punch.
 Return to the guard position and continue to jab, then cross.
 Try to incorporate a bouncing or jogging movement as you punch to increase your heart rate.
-Switch your leg position and jab with your left arm and cross with your right.
+Switch your leg position, jab with your left arm, and cross with your right.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.